vaintrub/YakubovichBot/README.md

 - A group chat
    * Multiplayer games supported
    * One chat can have several game sessions at the same time
+   * User can play in different chats at the same time

 ## 👌 Available commands